The Hispanic Museum and Library

-The Hispanic Society Museum & Library's mission is to collect, preserve, study, exhibit, stimulate appreciation for and advance knowledge of the a...
+The Hispanic Museum and Library's mission is to collect, preserve, study, exhibit, and advance knowledge of the art, literature, and history of Sp...

 El Museo del Barrio was founded in 1969 by artist Raphael Montañez Ortiz and a group of Puerto Rican parents, educators, and activists spurred by concerns of a lack of cultural diversity and education in New York's mainstream museums and city educational programs.
 Located in Central and East Harlem, an area also known as El Barrio, these activists demanded their kids receive an education that addressed and promoted their diverse cultural heritage.
 Now located on Fifth Avenue in Upper Manhattan, El Museo stands as New York's leading Latino cultural institution.